Small things have great power.

 When you upload a video, YouTube will automatically pull three still images from your video that you can use as thumbnails.

-Compare these two images from a recent Oberlo YouTube video – which do you think is most likely to catch people’s attention?
+Compare these two images from one of our YouTube videos – which do you think is most likely to catch people’s attention?

-Custom YouTube thumbnails will help your videos stand out from the crowd and can have a massive impact on the growth of your audience.
+Custom thumbnails help your videos stand out from the crowd and can have a massive impact on the growth of your audience.

 They’re also a great opportunity to develop your brand aesthetic.

 But that’s not all.
-You can even use custom YouTube thumbnails to increase your email marketing click-through rate.
+You can even use a custom YouTube video thumbnail to increase your email marketing click-through rate.
 In fact, Wistia found that using video thumbnails instead of images in emails can increase clicks by more than 21 percent.

-Plus, YouTube thumbnails don’t take much time to create.
+Plus, thumbnail images don’t take much time to create.

-After you spent ages planning, organizing, filming, and editing the perfect YouTube video, what’s another 10-15 minutes?
+After the time you’ve spent planning, organizing, filming, and editing the perfect YouTube video, what’s another 10-15 minutes?

 Don’t fall at the last hurdle.